Is acute hepatitis C infection serious?

 Acute hepatitis C infection doesn't always lead to chronic hepatitis C infection.
-But because a large majority of people with the acute infection go on to chronically harbor the virus, acute hepatitis C is serious.
+But because a large majority of people with the acute infection go on to chronic infection, acute hepatitis C is serious.

-Acute hepatitis C infection can be treated, greatly reducing the risk of chronic infection.
-Unfortunately, hepatitis C infection is rarely diagnosed and treated in its acute stage because it usually causes no symptoms, so diagnosis and treatment rarely occur.
+Fortunately, acute hepatitis C can be treated, greatly reducing the risk of chronic infection.
+Unfortunately, acute hepatitis C usually causes no symptoms, so diagnosis and treatment rarely occur.

 Acute hepatitis C develops two weeks to six months after the hepatitis C virus enters your bloodstream.
 In the small number of people who get sick during the acute infection, signs and symptoms include:

 - Dark urine